rails/sass-rails/README.md

 The [list of supported options](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#options) can be found on the Sass Website with the following caveats:

+1. `preferred_syntax` - This option determines the default Sass syntax and file extensions that will be used by Rails generators.
+Can be `:scss` (default CSS-compatible SCSS syntax) or `:sass` (indented Sass syntax).
-1. `:style` - This option is not supported.
+2. `:style` - This option is not supported.
 This is determined by the Rails environment.
 It's `:expanded` only on development, otherwise it's `:compressed`.
-2. `:never_update` - This option is not supported.
+3. `:never_update` - This option is not supported.
 Instead set `config.assets.enabled = false`
-3. `:always_update` - This option is not supported.
+4. `:always_update` - This option is not supported.
 Sprockets uses a controller to access stylesheets in development mode instead of a full scan for changed files.
-4. `:always_check` - This option is not supported.
+5. `:always_check` - This option is not supported.
 Sprockets always checks in development.
-5. `:syntax` - This is determined by the file's extensions.
+6. `:syntax` - This is determined by the file's extensions.
-6. `:filename` - This is determined by the file's name.
+7. `:filename` - This is determined by the file's name.
-7. `:line` - This is provided by the template handler.
+8. `:line` - This is provided by the template handler.

 ### Example

     MyProject::Application.configure do
+      config.sass.preferred_syntax = :sass
       config.sass.line_comments = false
       config.sass.cache = false
     end